yoo2001818/locksmith/README.md

   host.
 - disconnect(clientId) - A client has disconnected. `clientId` is only available on host.
+- error(error, clientId) - An error has occurred. `clientId` is only available on host. **You must listen to this event to prevent terminating node process!**

 # Configuration
 Synchronizer has number of options that changes the behavior of synchronization.